 Enersense International Plc’s Annual General Meeting on 1 April 2026

 Enersense International Plc’s (the ”Company”) annual general meeting (the ”General Meeting”) will be held on 1 April 2026 at 14:00 p.m.
-(EET) as a classic meeting according to 5:16.1 § in the Finnish Limited Liability Companies Act (624/2006).
+(EEST) as a classic meeting according to 5:16.1 § in the Finnish Limited Liability Companies Act (624/2006).

 Based on this form, a shareholder may complete their registration to the General Meeting.
 Additionally, utilizing this form, a shareholder has the option to cast their vote in advance on specific agenda items of the General Meeting.
 It is advised that a shareholder with a personal Finnish book-entry account (including equity savings account) who intends to participate in the General Meeting, registers for the General Meeting and possibly votes in advance electronically through the designated registration website found at www.enersense.com/investors/governance/general-meeting/.

 Each shareholder registered on the record date of the General Meeting 20 March 2026 in the Company’s shareholders’ register maintained by Euroclear Finland Oy, has the right to participate in the General Meeting.
-When the shareholder's shares are registered in the personal Finnish book-entry account (including equity savings account), the shares also registered in the Company's shareholders' register.
+When the shareholder's shares are registered in the personal Finnish book-entry account (including equity savings account), the shares are also registered in the Company's shareholders' register.
 A shareholder who wishes to participate in the General Meeting must register for the General Meeting by filling in the required information on the second page of this form and by signing and dating this form (signatures and dates on the last page).

 If a shareholder wishes to vote in advance by filling this form, they are kindly asked to complete the advance voting table below.
 Voting in advance is not compulsory.
 Possible advance voting on the basis of this form requires that the shareholder’s shares are registered on their personal Finnish book-entry account (including equity savings account).
 The number of possible advance votes is confirmed on the Finnish record date of the General Meeting (eight business days before the General Meeting) based on the holding in the book-entry account.